Kluvens/Computer-Science/Networking/transport-layer.md

 - TCP connection maintains a window (controls number of packets in flight)
 - TCP sending rate is roughly cwnd/RTT
 - vary window size to control sending rate

+In highlevel, flow control is to manage traffic from sender to receiver to avoid overwhelming the receiver, while congestion control is managing traffic entering the network from sender to control the rate of packets pushed to the network

 All the windows:
 - congestion window: CWND